Kanghuaroo/WallpaperChanger/README.txt

 Goals
-	- Select random picture on boot and set background to it Extra
+	+ Select random picture on boot and set background to it Extra
-	- change selection of pics depending on time of day
+	+ change selection of pics depending on time of day

 Requirements
-	- photos must be stored in /home/usr/Pictures/Wallpapers
+	- photos must be stored in /home/user/Pictures/Wallpapers
 	- must have gsetting

+Key
+	- Working on
+	+ Done